The Ethics of Organ Donation

 "When is somebody dead?"

-This discussion brings up the question: when is somebody dead?
-Historically, elapsed time without breathing or a heartbeat marked medical and legal death until 1968.
-In that year, doctors at Harvard medical school proposed “redefining” irreversible coma as death.
+In 1968 doctors at Harvard medical school proposed “redefining” irreversible coma as death.
 They did this for several reasons, one of which was to increase the supply of organs for donation by simply calling people in an irreversible coma “dead”.
-People in irreversible coma have beating hearts and breathing lungs (sometimes on a ventilator), so their organs are kept in good shape for harvesting.
+People in irreversible coma have beating hearts and breathing lungs so their organs are kept in good shape for harvesting.

-"We maintain that people in an irreversible coma are spiritually still present in their physical bodies"
+"People in an irreversible coma are still present in their physical bodies"

-Most people recognize that human beings possess an immaterial essence, a “soul” or “spirit”, in addition to their physical bodies.
-The definition of death also includes an understanding that the person’s immaterial part has somehow been separated from their physical body and has departed.
-The historical definition of death allowed for this, but the revised definition does not.
-We maintain that people in an irreversible coma are spiritually still present in their physical bodies, and that harvesting their organs is an act of murder against these vulnerable people.
-Even more horrifying is that often these procedures are performed without the benefit of anesthesia, so that these people may be awake and aware during the harvest surgery, but unable to move due to the use of paralyzing drugs.
+Most people recognize that human beings possess an immaterial life essence, a soul, spirit, or consciousness, in addition to their physical bodies.
+We maintain that people in an irreversible coma are still present in their physical bodies, and that harvesting their organs is an act of homicide against these vulnerable neurologically injured patients.
+These procedures are often performed without the benefit of anesthesia, meaning these people may be awake and aware during the harvest surgery, but unable to move due to the use of paralyzing drugs.

 In 2023, the American Academy of Neurology issued a new brain death diagnosis guideline which does not comply with the law under the Uniform Determination of Death Act (UDDA).
 Thus, patients with severe brain injury are being diagnosed as "dead" after only partial loss of brain function instead of the "irreversible cessation of all functions of the entire brain, including the brain stem" as stipulated under the UDDA.
 People have a right to be declared dead in a manner that is both ethically sound and complies with the law.